NBPub/GoogleLocationUtility/docs/Readme.md

 	- **frequency**  - locations within specified is rounded to hundreth decimal degree.
 Markers are styled (size,color,opacity) according to count of data points at a location.
 * `begin = <date>`
 * `endin = <date>`
 	- Bounding dates to select locations for mapping.
-Example format: **02/29/20**, *note Month/Day/Year*.
+Example format: **02/29/20** or **Feb 29 2020**
-	- *I am unsure how pandas handles this formatting for different locales.
+	- *Note Month/Day/Year in abbreviated example above.
+I am unsure how pandas handles this formatting for different locales.
 If you use Day/Month/Year formatting, please report any issues that might arise.*
 * `timezone = <timezone>`
 	- examples: **Europe/Berlin** or **America/Los_Angeles**, see [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 	- will prompt for timezone if input cannot be read or is None.